Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Discussion

 \subsection{Quadrupole correlation systematics}

-In Fig.~\ref{quadcomp} (left panel) we demonstrate precise consistency of 62 and 200 GeV $A_Q\{2D\}$ data scaled by a common $\log(\sqrt{s_{NN}})$ energy dependence shown in Fig.~\ref{energycent} (left panel) and similar to that observed for dijets~\cite{edep}.
+In Fig.~\ref{quadcomp} (left panel) we demonstrate precise consistency of 62 and 200 GeV $A_Q\{2D\}$ data scaled by a common $\log(\sqrt{s_{NN}})$ energy dependence shown in Fig.~\ref{energycent} (left panel) similar to that observed for dijets~\cite{ptedep}.
 Compared to the energy dependence below 13.5 GeV the rate of increase above 13.5 GeV is very large (slope changes by more than a factor 20).
-The actual increase in {\em collectivity} below 13.5 GeV is smaller than what the data there suggest due to the kinematic effect of spectator nucleons ( ``sqeezeout'') resulting in negative values at lower energies.
-Whereas most particles participate in collective motion at lower energies, analysis of $v_2(p_t)$ data to infer ``quadrupole $p_t$ spectra'' at 200 GeV~\cite{davidhq2} suggests that only a small fraction of final-state hadrons participates in the nonjet quadrupole at higher energies and must therefore be very strongly correlated to produce observed $A_Q\{2D\}(p_t,b)$ amplitudes at RHIC energies~\cite{quadspec,nohydro}.
+The actual increase in {\em collectivity} below 13.5 GeV is smaller than what the data there suggest due to the kinematic effect of spectator nucleons ( ``sqeezeout'') resulting in negative $v_2$ values at lower energies.
+Whereas most particles participate in collective motion at lower energies, analysis of $v_2(p_t)$ data to infer ``quadrupole $p_t$ spectra'' at 200 GeV~\cite{davidhq2} suggests that only a small fraction of final-state hadrons participates in the nonjet quadrupole at higher energies~\cite{quadspec,nohydro}.

 In Ref.~\cite{davidhq} it was demonstrated that $A_Q\{2D\}$ data vary approximately as $N_{bin} \epsilon_{opt}^2$.
 In the right panel $A_Q$ is rescaled as $(n_{ch}/N_{part})(1/N_{bin} \epsilon_{opt}^2)$.
-The rescaled data are again consistent with a constant value (dashed line) within $\pm 10$\% (hatched band), and the data for two energies are consistent within a few percent, although the absolute $A_Q$ values vary over nearly three decades.
+The rescaled data are again consistent with a constant value (dashed line) within $\pm 10$\% (hatched band), and the data for two energies are consistent within a few percent modulo the energy scaling factor 1.75, although the absolute $A_Q$ values vary over nearly three decades.